pgurnig/git-db-reset-hard/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under a custom non-commerical license.
 See the [LICENSE](LICENSE) file for details.